Key facts about aspartame

 - A follow-up study in 2007 found significant dose-related increases in malignant tumors in some of the rats.
 “The results … confirm and reinforce the first experimental demonstration of [aspartame’s] multipotential carcinogenicity at a dose level close to the acceptable daily intake for humans … when life-span exposure begins during fetal life, its carcinogenic effects are increased,” the researchers wrote in Environmental Health Perspectives.

 - The results of a 2010 lifespan study “confirm that [aspartame] is a carcinogenic agent in multiple sites in rodents, and that this effect is induced in two species, rats (males and females) and mice (males),” the researchers reported in American Journal of Industrial Medicine.

-A 2021 review of the Ramazzini Institute data validated the conclusions of the original RI studies.
+In a 2021 review of the Ramazzini Institute data, researchers at Boston College validated the conclusions of the studies.
 See, “Aspartame and cancer — new evidence of causation,” Environmental Health.
 The findings, “confirm that aspartame is a chemical carcinogen in rodents.
 They confirm the very worrisome finding that prenatal exposure to aspartame increases cancer risk in rodent offspring.”

 In a 2014 commentary in American Journal of Industrial Medicine, the Maltoni Center researchers wrote that the studies submitted by G. D. Searle for market approval “do not provide adequate scientific support for [aspartame’s] safety.
 In contrast, recent results of life-span carcinogenicity bioassays on rats and mice published in peer-reviewed journals, and a prospective epidemiological study, provide consistent evidence of [aspartame’s] carcinogenic potential.
 On the basis of the evidence of the potential carcinogenic effects … a re-evaluation of the current position of international regulatory agencies must be considered an urgent matter of public health.”